Bill Strang (engineer): Concorde – Anglo-French collaboration

-They succeeded, although it would be hard to imagine two men more unlike in temperament, background and personality.
-Servanty was a forceful and fiery character, who did not suffer fools gladly.
-Strang was a calm, soft-spoken man, who led rather than drove his team.
-They were, one might have thought, a fairly unlikely pair to work together as collaborators on the most difficult technological project ever tackled in Europe.
-Yet this partnership, like many others in the Concorde organization, grew and flourished on the firm basis of mutual respect for the each other's intellect and integrity.

 By November 1962, a detailed Anglo-French Governmental Agreement for the development and production of a civil supersonic transport aircraft was signed in London, and there was a supporting agreement between BAC and Sud Aviation.
 Because Britain, with a French deputy, was to take the lead on the engines, the Bristol Siddeley Olympus, France was to take the lead on the airframe with a British deputy.
 Thus Servanty was appointed Director of Engineering and Strang his deputy.
 They worked with a team of six – three British (Mick Wilde, Doug Thorne and Doug Vickery) and three French (Gilbert Cormery, Etienne Fage and Jean Resch).

 Fortunately, the French and British teams had separately come to the same general design principles, namely a mainly aluminum alloy structure, which dictated a maximum cruise speed of approximately M=2, and a slender delta-wing plan form based on the separated flow principle.
 However, there was still a major difference on range, the French proposing a medium-range version and the British a longer transatlantic-range version that resulted in a larger, heavier and more costly aircraft.
 In this situation, Strang's characteristics were invaluable.

 One of his colleagues has said that to work with, and under, Bill Strang was a great privilege.
 He could quickly distill the essential parts of any problem and come to the right conclusion.
 Although he was highly efficient, even ruthless, in exposing any flaws in a case, he would do this in the nicest possible way.
 His decisions and advice were respected by all who came into contact with him, including the French.